 7. La Rentrée (French)

 Translation: the return (to school or work after the summer holidays)

-La rentrée is like a second New Year if you live in France, and it’s just impossible to avoid it.
-La rentrée is not just about kids going back to school after nine long summer weeks or about adults returning to work.
+La rentrée is like a second New Year if you live in France, and it’s simply impossible to avoid it.
+La rentrée is not just about kids going back to school after summer break or about adults returning to work after a long vacation.

 Every stratum of society has its own rentrée.
 Politicians return to Parliament.
-Cafes, bars, restaurants, shops and boulangeries open up again after a dead August.
-Even TV presenters return to the small screen and publishing houses announce their new book launches.
+Cafes, bars, restaurants, shops and boulangeries open up again after a dead season in August.
+Even TV presenters return to the screen, and publishing houses announce new book launches.

 La rentrée is a long-awaited return to the normal rhythms of life after the excitement and frenzy of summer.

 Come autumn, you’ll often hear this fall word on the lips of many Italians, as the Piedmont and Umbria regions become hotbeds for truffle hunting activity.
 There are around 100 types of truffle species in nature, but only 9 of them are edible.
 The most widely known kinds are the white truffle (tartufo bianco) and the black truffle (tartufo nero).
 To excavate these tasty fungi, the trifolau (Piedmontese for “diggers”) employ mongrel dogs.

 For a culinary experience to remember, visit one of the many Italian truffle fairs throughout October and November.
 The International Fair of Tartufo Bianco d’Alba is a noteworthy favorite.
 Here you can enjoy some exquisite local dishes, like carne cruda all’Albese, which is topped with white Alba truffles.